manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 ### Requests

-Each request array can have one of the
+Each request array can have one of the following:

-* body - it's content goes as the payload of the HTTP request
+* body - its content goes as the payload of the HTTP request
 * index/cluster - index/cluster name
 * id - document id
 * query - endpoint URL parameters (not to be confused with `query` found in the payload of some responses)

 Depending on the request, some of the parameters are mandatory.

-On the body payload there is no check regarding the validity of it's structure before sending the request.
+There is no check regarding the validity of the body payload's structure before sending the request.

 ### Responses

-Responses are returned as arrays reflection of the response object received from the API endpoint.
+Responses are returned as arrays, reflecting the response object received from the API endpoint.

 ### Search
-For complete reference of payload and response see Manticore's [Search API](https://manual.manticoresearch.com/Searching/Full_text_matching/Basic_usage#HTTP-JSON)
+For a complete reference of payload and response, see Manticore's [Search API](https://manual.manticoresearch.com/Searching/Full_text_matching/Basic_usage#HTTP-JSON).

 `body` properties:
 - index name (mandatory)
 - query tree expression (mandatory)
 - sort array
 - script fields with expressions
 - highlight parameters
 - limit of result set
 - offset of result set
 - _source - list of fields that will appear in the result set
-- profile - when enabled it returns profiling of the search query
+- profile - when enabled, it returns profiling of the search query

 A simple search example:
 ```php